Suyash1602/RaceGameInJS/README.md

-You can play this game through following link - https://suyash1602.github.io/RaceGameInJS/
+You can play this game through this link - https://suyash1602.github.io/RaceGameInJS/